Originally Published: February 10, 1995 - Last Updated / Reviewed On: March 20, 2015

 While bending over to pick up a rather heavy box, I felt (and heard) a ripping sound.
 Much pain ensued and over the course of several hours my back became stiff and painful to the point of being unable to stand fully erect.
 What happened and should I see a doctor? --Spineless

-Back pain can be a real pain in the neck…and back!
+Back pain can be a real pain in the neck… and back!
 It's difficult to know exactly what happened with your back.
-Back pain has multiple causes — strains and sprains being two examples.
+Back pain can have multiple causes — strains and sprains being two examples.
 It's also not clear from your question whether or not you are still experiencing pain or how long the pain lasted.
-Your best bet is to visit a healthcare provider just to be on the safe side.
+Your best bet is to visit a health care provider just to be on the safe side.

-Generally, back pain will lessen within 72 hours, and eventually go away within 2 weeks.
+Generally, back pain will lessen within 72 hours, and eventually go away within two weeks.
 However, chronic, disabling back pain may be a symptom of something more serious.
-Certain cases of the back blues may require medical attention of a health care provider.
-It is highly recommended to see your health care provider if:
+Certain cases of the back blues may require more immediate medical attention of a health care provider, which can include:

-- You feel numbness, tingling, or loss of control in your arms or legs — this may signal damage to the spinal cord.
+- Numbness, tingling, or loss of control in your arms or legs — this may signal damage to the spinal cord

-- The pain increases when you cough or bend forward at the waist — this can be the sign of a herniated disc.
+- Increase in pain when you cough or bend forward at the waist — this can be the sign of a herniated disc

-- The pain in your back extends downward along the back of the leg.
+- Pain that extends extends downward along the back of the leg

-- The pain is accompanied by fever, burning during urination, or strong-smelling urine.
+- Pain accompanied by fever, burning during urination, or strong-smelling urine

-- You have dull pain in one area of your spine when lying in or getting out of bed.
+- Dull pain in one area of your spine when lying in or getting out of bed

 Most people have or will experience back pain sometime in their life.
 In fact, back pain is the second most reported complaint next to headaches.
 This could be a result of prolonged bad habits or the result of an acute injury, such as the one you describe in your question.
 As mentioned above, two causes of back pain include strains and sprains.
 Symptoms of sprains and strains include: